webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 It's possible to use `chunkIds: "named"` in production, but make sure not to accidentally expose sensitive information about module names.

-MIGRATION: If you dislike the filenames being changed in development, you can pass `chunkIds: "natural"` to use the old numeric mode.
+__MIGRATION__: If you dislike the filenames being changed in development, you can pass `chunkIds: "natural"` to use the old numeric mode.

 ### Module Federation